moderntribe/moose/README.md

 #### Updating WordPress

-To adjust the installed version of WordPress, change the `--version=` value in the `install-wordpress` composer script.
+To adjust the installed version of WordPress, run `composer config extra.wordpress-version <new-version>` and then `composer install-wordpress`.

 ### NPM Packages, Scripts & Building Frontend Assets